-Revenue for the three months ended June 30, 2023 was \$19.8 million, compared to \$3.8 million for the three months ended June 30, 2022.
-The increase of \$16.0 million in revenue during the three months ended June 30, 2023 was primarily the result of a \$11.2 million increase in revenue recognized under the Lilly/Prevail Agreement.
-On June 30, 2023 we amended the Original Lilly/Prevail Agreement, which resulted in a decrease in total estimated effort required to satisfy the performance obligation under the agreement, as so amended and restated, and an increase in the transaction price.
-During the three months ended June 30, 2023, we recorded a cumulative catch up adjustment that increased revenue by \$10.7 million.
+Revenue for the three months ended September 30, 2023 was \$13.1 million, compared to \$7.4 million for the three months ended September 30, 2022.
+The increase of \$5.7 million in revenue during the three months ended September 30, 2023 was primarily the result of a \$4.0 million increase in revenue recognized under the Novartis agreement as a result of an increased level of effort to satisfy the performance obligation during the three months ended September 30, 2022.

+Also contributing to the increase in revenue was an increase of \$1.7 million in revenue recognized under the Prevail Agreement.
+On June 30, 2023, we amended the Original Prevail Agreement, which resulted in a decrease in total estimated effort required to satisfy the performance obligation under the agreement, as so amended and restated, and an increase in the transaction price resulting in faster revenue recognition as compared to the same period in 2022.